 This little jewel offers an amazingly diverse menu of extremely

-well-prepared gourmet food with
+well-prepared gourmet food with fancy cheeses like

 Despite Sunday morning's unusual conditions, the Spring River makes

 a nice trip for kayak photography.
 There are rocky limestone bluffs